...

 3. Transform Nervousness Into Excitement

 Here’s a secret: even after years of speaking, I still get nervous.
 The difference is that I’ve learned to reframe those butterflies.
-Instead of telling myself “I’m nervous,” I say “I’m excited.”
+Instead of telling myself, “I’m nervous,” I say “I’m excited.”
 This simple shift changes everything.

-Instead of ThinkingThink This
+Instead of thinkingThink this

 The physiological response to nervousness and excitement is almost identical—increased heart rate, heightened awareness, elevated energy.
 The only difference is how we interpret these sensations.
 Be sure to let me know what your personal impromptu public speaking tipsare.
 Which of my best public speaking tips resonates with you?